-A continuation of articles from our Fitness Founders series: Mehdi Elaichouni of Carpe Diem Jiu Jitsu Singapore shares his first-hand experiences of personally navigating challenges along the road to success.
+In this first article from our Fitness Founders series, Mehdi Elaichouni of Carpe Diem Jiu Jitsu Singapore, shares his first-hand experiences of personally navigating challenges along the road to success.
 He highlights key learnings and actionable takeaways to help new fitness businesses grow and succeed.

 Skip ahead to: